Chapter 17. Optimizing virtual machine performance

 • On your RHEL 10 host, as root, use the top utility or the system monitor application, and look for qemu and virt in the output.
 This shows how much host system resources your VMs are consuming.

 • If the monitoring tool displays that any of the qemu or virt processes consume a large portion of the host CPU or memory capacity, use the perf utility to investigate.
-For details, see below.
+For details, see the following section.

 • In addition, if a vhost_net thread process, named for example vhost_net-1234, is displayed as consuming an excessive amount of host CPU capacity, consider using virtual network optimization features, such as multi-queue virtio-net.